Split Testing API

 • The test goes active immediately upon creation.
 Visitors will start being assigned to variants right away.

-• You can combine multiple changes per variant (e.g. text + CSS on the same element, or changes across multiple elements).
+• No-code tests: Changes are applied at runtime by the Humblytics script.
+No code changes or redeployments are needed on your site.
+You can combine multiple changes per variant (e.g. text + CSS on the same element, or changes across multiple elements).

 • Use auto_stop_days to prevent tests from running indefinitely.
 If omitted, the test runs until manually stopped.